-- (5) "Minority Interest" reflects the ownership interest in the Operating Partnership not owned by the Company. - (6) Assumes that all OP Units and Westcor partnership units are converted to common stock on a one-for-one basis.
+- (6) Assumes that all OP Units and Westcor partnership units are converted to common stock on a one-for-one basis.
 The Westcor partnership units were converted into OP Units on July 27, 2004, which were subsequently redeemed for common stock on October 4, 2005.
-It also assumes the conversion of MACWH, LP common and preferred units to the extent that they are dilutive to the EPS computation (See Note 12-Acquisitions in the Company's Notes to the Consolidated Financial Statements). - (7) Includes the dilutive effect of share and unit-based compensation plans and convertible senior notes calculated using the treasury stock method and the dilutive effect of all other dilutive securities calculated using the "if converted" method. - (8) The Company issued PCPUs on April 25, 2005 as part of the consideration paid for the Wilmorite portfolio.
-On January 1, 2008, the PCPUs were redeemed for the Rochester Properties (See Note 25--Subsequent Events in the Company's Notes to the Consolidated Financial Statements). - (9) On October 18, 2007, the holder of the Series A Preferred Stock converted 560,000 shares to common shares. - The Company uses FFO in addition to net income to report its operating and financial results and considers FFO and FFO--diluted as supplemental measures for the real estate industry and a supplement to Generally Accepted Accounting Principles ("GAAP") measures.
+It also assumes the conversion of MACWH, LP common and preferred units to the extent that they are dilutive to the EPS computation (See Note 12-Acquisitions in the Company's Notes to the Consolidated Financial Statements). - (7) Includes the dilutive effect of share and unit-based compensation plans and convertible senior notes calculated using the treasury stock method and the dilutive effect of all other dilutive securities calculated using the "if converted" method. - (8) "Minority Interest" reflects the ownership interest in the Operating Partnership and MACWH, LP not owned by the Company. - (9) On October 18, 2007, the holder of the Series A Preferred Stock converted 560,000 shares to common shares. - (10) The Company uses FFO in addition to net income to report its operating and financial results and considers FFO and FFO--diluted as supplemental measures for the real estate industry and a supplement to Generally Accepted Accounting Principles ("GAAP") measures.
 The National Association of Real Estate Investment Trusts ("NAREIT") defines FFO as net income (loss) (computed in accordance with GAAP), excluding gains (or losses) from extraordinary items and sales of depreciated operating properties, plus real estate related depreciation and amortization and after adjustments for unconsolidated partnerships and joint ventures.
-Adjustments for unconsolidated partnerships and joint ventures are calculated to reflect FFO on the same basis.
-FFO and FFO on a fully diluted basis are useful to investors in comparing operating and financial results between periods.
 This is especially true since FFO excludes real estate depreciation and amortization as the Company believes real estate values fluctuate based on market conditions rather than depreciating in value ratably on a straight-line basis over time.
 FFO on a fully diluted basis is one of the measures investors find most useful in measuring the dilutive impact of outstanding convertible securities.
 FFO does not represent cash flow from operations as defined by GAAP, should not be considered as an alternative to net income as defined by GAAP and is not indicative of cash available to fund all cash flow needs.
 FFO as presented may not be comparable to similarly titled measures reported by other real estate investment trusts.
 For the reconciliation of FFO and FFO-diluted to net income, see "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations--Funds from Operations."